www.wormx.org www.wormcontrol.org www.controlworms.org

 Nationally recognized small ruminant research program developed at UMES.

-Over 12 Regional and local goat, sheep and swine Extension programs/workshop presentations - Modern biotechnology equipment added to laboratories; mammalian cell culture laboratory developed in the Department of Agriculture.
+Over 13 Regional and local goat, sheep and swine Extension programs/workshop presentations - Modern biotechnology equipment added to laboratories; mammalian cell culture laboratory developed in the Department of Agriculture.

-International collaborative research (Jamaica).
+International collaborative research discussions (Jamaica).

 Impact

-Undergraduate research students (5) continued for graduate/professional school; 3 Masters-level students continuing on for PhD; 4 high school internship students attending UMES; 3 Extension faculty conducting on-farm research; 7 producers wrote SARE grants to conduct on-farm research; several new producers in business successfully raising sheep/goats; 3+ sheep farmers indicated increased profits after participating in on-farm research collaborations; swine artificial insemination now used by 4 small producers and being taught by 1 Extension Educator, faculty (3) using new biotechnology laboratory and 1 other using automated sequencer and quantitative RT-PCR equipment in second laboratory; 6+ students using new biotechnology facilities/equipment each semester; 15 new undergraduate students exposed to biotechnology.
+Undergraduate research students (7) continued for graduate/professional school; 3 Masters-level students continuing on for PhD; 4 high school internship students attending UMES; 3 Extension faculty now conducting on-farm research; 7 producers wrote SARE grants to conduct on-farm research; several new producers in business successfully raising sheep/goats; 3+ sheep farmers indicated increased profits after participating in on-farm research collaborations; swine artificial insemination now used by 4 small producers and being taught by 1 Extension Educator, interdisciplinary faculty (3) using new biotechnology laboratory and 1 other using automated sequencer and quantitative RT-PCR equipment in second laboratory; 6+ students using new biotechnology facilities/equipment each semester; 15 new undergraduate students exposed to biotechnology.

 AWARDS AND SCHOLARSHIPS